Former Kleiner partner starts social networking site Erly

 SAN FRANCISCO Former Kleiner Perkins partner Eric Feng says there's room for one more social network-- built around experiences, not people.

-His network, Erly.com, launches on Wednesday and draws on the idea that people want to organise their experiences-- weddings, bike rides, or vacations-- around events themselves, rather than people who participate.
+His network, Erly.com, launches on Wednesday and draws on the idea that people want to organize their experiences-- weddings, bike rides, or vacations-- around events themselves, rather than people who participate.

 Critics may scoff that in a world saturated by services like Facebook and LinkedIn, it's hard for another entrant to gain traction.
 Even Google has not yet matched those services' popularity with its new Google+.